yitu-opensource/T2T-ViT/README.md

 # Tokens-to-Token ViT: Training Vision Transformers from Scratch on ImageNet, [arxiv](https://arxiv.org/abs/2101.11986)

+### Update: 2020/02/02: About the GPU memory problem.

+We will release the implementation of Performer layer in T2T module next week.
+Currently, all models taking Transformer layer cause very high GPU memory as it needs huge memory to save the attention map in T2T module.
+After we release the Performer implementations, you can run our T2T-ViT in your 12G GPUs.

 ![](images/f1.png)

 Our codes are based on the [official imagenet example](https://github.com/pytorch/examples/tree/master/imagenet) by [PyTorch](https://pytorch.org/) and [pytorch-image-models](https://github.com/rwightman/pytorch-image-models) by [Ross Wightman](https://github.com/rwightman)